 The effect is only noticeable theoretically; it’s often insignificant practically.

-Before going ahead to address this question, let me start with this one – how fast are USB 3.0 and SSDs?
+Before addressing this question, let me start with this one – how fast are USB 3.0 and SSDs?

 Based on that, it’s safe to say that external SSDs are much faster than USB., at least in theory.
 However, in practice, a USB with the speed of 5 Gigabits per second is fast enough for an SSD with a theoretical speed of 6 Gigabits per second.

-Where the problem lies is if the SSDs have a high speed, let’s say 12 Gigabits per second.
+The problem lies if the SSDs have a high speed, let’s say 12 Gigabits per second.
 Here, the USB could affect the performance of a solid-state drive.
 This explains why USB 3.0 isn’t always considered fast enough for SSDs in all cases.

 The bottom line is that USB 3.0 is not fast enough for external SSDs in all cases.
-For instance, if the SSD has a transfer speed of 12 Gigabits per second, your USB 3.0 will not be fast enough for it.
+For instance, if the SSD has a transfer speed of 12 Gigabits per second, your USB 3.0 will not be fast enough.

 There are several types of USB-C out there.
-So, to answer this question; w’ll say how fast a USB-C will be for an SSD is dependent on a couple of factors, such as speed, power, and protocol capabilities.
+So, to answer this question; w’ll say how fast a USB-C will be for an SSD depends on a couple of factors, such as speed, power, and protocol capabilities.

 Speaking of speed; a USB-C cable with 3.1 Gen 2 capabilities certainly has a higher transfer speed than one with 2.0 capabilities.
-As such, both of them won’t have a similar performance effect when used for SSDs.
+As such, they won’t have a similar performance effect when used for SSDs.

 Here’s the thing; USB-C 2.0 can only deliver a theoretical transfer speed of 480 megabits per second.
 As for USB-C 3.0, you can expect it to deliver up to 5 gigabits per second.

-A USB-C 3.1 (Gen 1) will also deliver a theoretical transfer speed of 5 gigabits per second.
+A USB-C 3.1 (Gen 1) will also deliver 5 gigabits per second theoretical transfer speed.
 As for USB-C 3.1 (Gen 2), the transfer speed is 10 gigabits per second.

 As you can see above, USB-C is of different types.
-If you’re referring to the 2.0 version, the simple and direct answer is no. A USB-C 2.0 will be very slow for SSDs.
+The simple and direct answer is no if you’re referring to the 2.0 version.
+A USB-C 2.0 will be very slow for SSDs.

 As for USB-C 3.0 and USB-C 3.1 (Gen 1), we’ll only say they are fast enough for SSDs with a transfer speed of 6 gigabits per second.

 That means these USB-C cables are certainly not fast enough for SSDs with a transfer speed of 12 gigabits per second.
-USB-C 3.1 has a speed of 10 gigabits per second and as such, it’s fast enough for all kinds of external SSDs.
+USB-C 3.1 has a speed of 10 gigabits per second, so it’s fast enough for all kinds of external SSDs.